Dimmer: Solid-state dimmer

 Solid-state, or semiconductor, dimmers were introduced to solve some of these problems.
 Semiconductor dimmers switch on at an adjustable time (phase angle) after the start of each alternating-current half-cycle, thereby altering the voltage waveform applied to lamps and so changing its RMS effective value.
 Because they switch instead of absorbing part of the voltage supplied, there is very little wasted power.
 Dimming can be almost instantaneous and is easily controlled by remote electronics.
 This development also made it possible to make dimmers small enough to be used in place (within the pattress) of normal domestic light switches.

 The switches generate some heat during switching and can also cause radio-frequency interference.
 Inductors or chokes are used as part of the circuitry to suppress this interference.
 When the dimmer is at 50% power, the switches are switching their highest voltage (>325 V in Europe) and the sudden surge of power causes the coils on the inductor to move, creating a buzzing sound associated with some types of dimmer; this same effect can be heard in the filaments of the incandescent lamps as "singing".
 The suppression circuitry might be insufficient to prevent buzzing to be heard on sensitive audio and radio equipment that shares the mains supply with the lighting loads.
 In this case, special steps must be taken to prevent this interference.
 European dimmers must comply with relevant EMC legislation requirements; this involves suppressing the emissions described above to limits described in EN55104.

 In the electrical schematic shown, a typical light dimmer based on a silicon-controlled rectifier (SCR) dims the light through phase-angle control.
 This unit is wired in series with the load.
 Diodes (D2, D3, D4 and D5) form a bridge, which generates pulsed DC.
 R1 and C1 form a circuit with a time constant.
 As the voltage increases from zero (at the start of every halfwave) C1 charges up.
 When C1 is able to make Zener diode D6 conduct and inject current into the SCR, the SCR fires.
 When the SCR conducts, D1 discharges C1 through the SCR.
 The SCR shuts off when the current falls to zero and the supply voltage drops at the end of the half cycle, ready for the circuit to start work on the next half cycle.
 This circuit is called a leading-edge dimmer or forward phase dimming.
-Leading-edge dimmers work well with incandescent lamps, but not with all types of LED lamps.

 Dimmers based on insulated-gate bipolar transistors (IGBTs) do away with most of the noise present in TRIACs by chopping off the falling side of the sine wave.
-These circuits are called trailing-edge dimmers or reverse phase dimming and work well with LED lamps.
+These circuits are called trailing-edge dimmers or reverse phase dimming.

 An even newer, but still expensive technology is sine-wave dimming, which is implemented as a high-power switched-mode power supply followed by a filter.